Restore. Protect. Smile.

 • Cracked or Chipped Tooth

 Small cracks or chips can weaken the structure of your tooth.
-A crown helps protect the remaining tooth from breaking further and restores its shape so you can chew comfortably again.
+A crown can help protect the remaining tooth from breaking further and is designed to restore shape and support normal chewing.

 • Large Filling or Decay

 If a tooth has lost too much structure from decay or a large filling, it may be weakened.
-A dental crown adds strength and helps protect the tooth from further damage during everyday use.
+A dental crown adds support and may help protect the tooth from further damage during everyday use.

 • Worn-down Teeth

 Grinding, acid erosion, or age-related wear can cause teeth to become short, sensitive, or uneven.
-A dental crown helps rebuild lost height and function, improving comfort, bite alignment, and overall appearance.
+A dental crown helps rebuild lost height and function, which may improve comfort, bite alignment, and appearance, depending on individual needs.

 • Post-root Canal Treatment

 After a root canal, the tooth can become brittle over time.
-A crown helps protect the remaining tooth structure and reduces the risk of cracks or breakage, especially in back teeth used for chewing.
+A crown helps protect the remaining tooth structure and can help reduce the risk of cracks or breakage, especially in back teeth used for chewing.

 Explore the Functional and Cosmetic Benefits